Owls, Taiga & The South

 We spend these two days birding around Oulu, making a special effort to find some of Northern Europe’s rarest breeding birds.

-Nowadays, there are only few pairs of Terek Sandpiper left in Finland.
-Oulu is a reliable spot for them and with the help of our local guide and contacts, our chances of finding one here are considerably enhanced.
-Pallid Harrier and Citrine Wagtail are two even rarer possibilities that occasionally nest in the area and if they are about again this year we will try for them, too.
+Nowadays, there are only few pairs of Terek Sandpiper left in Finland but Oulu is a reliable spot for them and with the help of our local guide and contacts, our chances of finding one here are considerably enhanced.
+Pallid Harrier and Citrine Wagtail are two even rarer possibilities that occasionally nest in the area and if they are about, we will also try for them.

 More than anything, Oulu is a fantastic place to look for owls.
-In the extensive forests around town we will concentrate our efforts on finding the widespread but elusive Tengmalm’s and Ural Owls.
-We also have a first opportunity to try for that ‘monarch of the boreal forest’, the magnificent Great Grey Owl.
-Short-eared Owls quarter the meadows and most years there are breeding Long-eared and Hawk Owls to keep a look out for, too.
-Owl numbers can vary enormously year on year and in these vast Finnish forests it will soon become apparent why expert local knowledge is a prerequisite to enjoying any degree of success in finding Scandinavia's special birds here.
+In the extensive forests around the town, we will concentrate our efforts on finding the widespread but elusive Tengmalm’s and Ural Owls.
+We also have a first opportunity to try for the ‘monarch of the boreal forest’, the magnificent Great Grey Owl.
+Short-eared Owls quarter the meadows and most years there are Hawk Owls to look out for.

 Nearby, Liminganlahti is an internationally important wetland reserve that harbours thousands of waders and ducks.
 Whooper Swan, Garganey, Smew, Marsh Harrier and Little Gull are all regularly present in spring, along with a few pairs of Black-tailed Godwit, a scarce breeding bird this far north.
-After watching for Common Cranes, Greylag Geese and White-tailed Eagles in the bay, we will head out into the forests in search of Black and Three-toed Woodpeckers.
-Two further nights Kempele (Oulu)
+After watching for Common Cranes, Greylag Geese and White-tailed Eagles, we will head out into the forests in search of Black and Three-toed Woodpeckers.
+Two further nights Oulu

 Days 4 - 6